StakinOfficial/staking-lottery-grant/README.md

 🎟 If you are interested in this project, please join our [waitlist](https://lottery.stakin.com/)! 🚀

+We estimate our progress to be at around 70%.
+We appreciate feedback and you may have a look at the unfinished web app [here](https://dev-lottery.netlify.app/home) ❤️.

 ## Updated Process and Timeline - 1st April 2020

 Here's an updated estimated timeline -